iai-callgrind/iai-callgrind/docs/src/benchmarks/binary_benchmarks/examples.md

 As in [library benchmarks](../library_benchmarks/examples.md), I'm referring here to the [github repository](https://github.com/iai-callgrind/iai-callgrind).
-The binary benchmarks functionality of Iai-Callgrind is tested with system tests in the private [benchmark-tests](https://github.com/iai-callgrind/iai-callgrind/tree/main/benchmark-tests/benches/test_lib_bench) package.
+The binary benchmarks functionality of Gungraun is tested with system tests in the private [benchmark-tests](https://github.com/iai-callgrind/iai-callgrind/tree/main/benchmark-tests/benches/test_lib_bench) package.